Schedule K-1 Tax Form: What Business Owners Need to Know

 What is a K-1 tax form?

-A K-1 tax form is an important document sent to each owner of a partnership, LLC, S corporation and some estates, trusts and ETFs that details the owner’s share of taxable income or losses, including all applicable deductions and credits.
-Entities that issue K-1s are called “pass-through entities,” meaning that their income is passed through to the owners, who are responsible for paying the taxes.
+A Schedule K-1 tax form is an important document sent to each owner of a partnership, LLC and S corporation as well as some estates, trusts and ETFs.
+It details the owner’s share of taxable income or losses, including any applicable deductions and credits.
+Businesses that issue K-1s are called “pass-through entities,” meaning that their income is passed through to the owners, who are responsible for paying the taxes.

 How a K-1 can affect your personal taxes

-If you own an interest in a partnership, LLC or other pass-through entity that earns a profit, your share will appear on your K-1 and you must report and pay taxes on it.
-If the entity loses money, the K-1 will show your share of the loss, which typically will reduce your taxes.
+If you own an interest in a partnership, LLC or another pass-through entity that earns a profit, your share will appear on your K-1 and you must file an annual tax return to report and pay taxes on it.
+If the entity loses money, the K-1 will show your share of the loss, which will typically reduce your tax liability.

 Who needs to file a K-1 tax form?

-Schedule K-1 is a tax form required to be filed by several different types of business entities as part of their annual tax return.
-The person responsible for filing the K-1s is the person responsible for preparing the tax return: This may be an owner of the entity or an accounting professional.
+Several types of business entities are required to file an annual tax return using form Schedule K-1.
+The person responsible for filing the K-1s is the person responsible for preparing the tax return.
+This may be an owner of the entity or an accounting professional.

 Partnerships